ckormanyos/real-time-cpp/readme.md

 ### Example build on `*nix` for `target stm32f446`

-We will now exenplify how to build the reference application on a command shell in `*nix` for an ARM(R) target, let's say for example, for `target stm32f446`.
+We will now exemplify how to build the reference application on a command shell in `*nix` for an ARM(R) target.
+Consider, for example, the build variant `target stm32f446`.
 The NUCLEO-F446RE board from STMicroelectronics(R) can conveniently be used for this.

 Install `gcc-arm-none-eabi` if needed.